The Long Island Seed Project

 Corn- Popcorn

 Full sized popcorn kernels on a full size 8" cob and in a variety of autumn colors.
 Developed at FBF primarily as a popcorn of good quality and expansion ratio as well as an ornamental and festive "Indian Corn", a decorative variety of long-lasting flint corn for Thanksgiving Holiday decor.
 Tall sturdy stalks.
-Shows promise as an early and productive kind which resists borers and racoon damage.
-(40 seeds)
+Shows promise as an early and productive kind which resists borers.
+Developed on Flanders Bay Farm.
+(60 seeds)

 Sorghum